What you need to know about temporary staffing

-Where do you hire temp workers for your business?
+Where to hire temp workers for your business

 Temporary employees are hired directly by your company or with support from a temporary staffing agency.
 Those who work through a staffing agency may have access to additional benefits such as health insurance.
 These employees remain the employee of the agency throughout the duration of their assignment.
 Temporary staffing agencies partner with you to transition temporary employees into a permanent role if you so choose.

 PeopleReady offers temporary staffing solutions for a variety of industries

 Temporary labor can fill workforce gaps for your business during a staffing shortage and other times of great need.
 This could be because of business growth or the looming deadline of a major project.
 Or you may have a full-time employee who will be on vacation, sick leave or parental leave.